photo by Aron Visuals

 5. Connect to something bigger than yourself.

-It’s not about believing in God, or finding religion just because of coronavirus.
+It’s not about believing in God, or finding religion.
 It’s about finding something that gives things a bigger meaning for you personally.

 A study on religion and spirituality in end-of-life caregivers found that religion and spirituality improved their ability to cope with distress.